Royal Voluntary Service: Other activities

 The WVS began running IIPs (Incident Inquiry Points), places where people came to find out about their loved ones who were in an area that had been bombed in order to free the ARP to work with the fire brigade.
 The WVS also helped with the Queen's Messenger Food Convoys which took food to areas in need after a bombing raid.
 The people who survived the bombing of Coventry received help from one of the convoys with 14,000 meals being served.

 By 1941, one million women belonged to the WVS.
 Their work did not slacken after the end of the Luftwaffe's bombing raids.
 The Battle of the Atlantic and the devastating toll of merchant ships sunk by U-boats led to shortages in Great Britain.
 The WVS did all that it could to assist in the collection of required material for the war effort and also to educate people not to waste what they had.

 Each WVS centre had its own Salvage Officer and Food Leader.
 The Food Leader did whatever was required at a local level to assist the authorities in the complicated task of food rationing.
 Educational pamphlets were produced and lectures held.
 The WVS organised campaigns such as Salute the Soldier Week, Wings for Victory Week and Warship Week.

-Retford train station in Retford, Nottinghamshire has a plaque to commemorate the contribution of the WVS during WWII.
+Retford train station in Retford, Nottinghamshire has a plaque to commemorate the contribution of the WVS during the war.
 Retford was on a busy railway junction.
 The WVS of Retford used the canteen and rest room to serve almost 2.3 million meals to British and Allied forces between 1940 and 1946, at a rate of over 1,000 meals per day.